Our church prayerfully and financially supports several missionary families and organisations engaged in God’s work beyond our local community.

 Anglicare are motivated by the gospel to serve ageing, vulnerable and marginalised people in our community.
 They believe in caring for the physical, emotional, mental and spiritual aspects of every person and are committed to creating safe environments to support those they serve.
 They are the urban mission and community care arm of Sydney Anglicans and offer home care services, retirement living, residential aged care, housing, food and financial assistance, family support services, foster care and adoption, op shops and more.

 Anglicare hosts a Mobile Community Pantry at our church every second Tuesday, providing fresh food to people in need in our area.
-If you’d like more information about Fresh Food Pantry or if you’re interested in serving, contact us.

 Mobile Community Pantry at Emu Plains Anglican Church 21 June 2022